amyrhzhao/CooEngine/README.md

   - Meta Field
   - Meta Pointer

+### Editor
+- Component-based game object system that can:
+  - Add Game Objects and Service in World
+  - Load JSON template for object creation

 ### Graphics
 - Animation:
   - Animator that plays, pauses animation and manages the transition between animation clips.